 - 1 cup walnut halves

-The glazed walnut cake can be stored in an airtight container at room temperature for up to 3 days.
+The cake can be wrapped in plastic and kept at room temperature overnight.